resthub/resthub.org/backbone-stack.rst

 RESThub Backbone stack provides a default rendering strategy with root element, template and context management.

-Backbone views contain an $el attribute that represent the element (a div by default) where the template will be rendered, but it does not provide an attribute that represent the DOM element in which the view will be attached.
+Backbone views contain an $el attribute that represent the element (a div by default) where the template will be rendered, but it does not provide an attribute that represent the DOM element in which the view itself will be attached.

 In order to follow separation of concerns and encapsulation principles, RESThub Backbone stack manages a root element in which the view will be attached.
 You should always pass it as constructor parameter, so as to avoid hardcoding view root element.
 Like el, model or collection, it will be automatically added to the view.